-- 6.2.01 Continued Steward Certification - (a) A steward is eligible for continued certification provided he or she has: - (1) Completed any new MOU training within 90 days after its final ratification unless otherwise provided by the Local 1000 Board of Directors. - (2) Completed at least one advanced training course per year (tracked by Local 1000). - (3) Attended at least two DLC events per year (shall be confirmed by the DLC).
+- 6.2.01 Continued Steward Certification - (a) A steward is eligible for continued certification provided the steward has: - (1) Completed any new MOU training within 90 days after its final ratification unless otherwise provided by the Local 1000 Board of Directors. - (2) Completed at least two advanced training courses per year or participated in an SEIU Special Program (tracked by Local 1000). - (3) Attended at least three DLC events per year (shall be confirmed by the DLC).

-- (4) Effective January 1, 2016, earned 60 activity points per calendar year.
-Earned no fewer than five activity points in each of four consecutive months.
-A steward who fails to satisfy these requirements will forfeit their steward certification immediately. - (5) Met recording and reporting requirements. - (6) Fulfilled any other duties of stewards enumerated in the Policy File. - (7) A steward who fails to satisfy all of the requirements specified in paragraphs (1) through (6) by December 31 of a calendar year shall forfeit her or his steward certification on January 1 of the following calendar year.
+- (4) Fulfilled any other duties of stewards enumerated in the Policy File. - (5) A steward who fails to satisfy all of the requirements specified in paragraphs (1) through (4) by December 31 of a calendar year shall forfeit their steward certification on January 1 of the following calendar year.